Design of Geometric Molecular Bonds: Introduction

-Examine the physical implementation of patches shown in Figure~\ref{fig:origami}(e), and observe that a ``bump'' patch on one macrobond cannot insert into a ``hole'' patch on another macrobond if they are rotated relative to each other, \emph{unless} the rotation is by 180$^\circ$, i.e., flipped along each axis.\footnote{There are physical reasons to dismiss this possibility, since the energy of a stacking bond appears to weaken if the relative rotation angle of the two DNA phosphate backbones are rotated 180$^\circ$ relative to each other: see the image on the right of Figure~\ref{fig:origami}(c), where only two of four possible orientations appear.
+Examine the physical implementation of patches shown in Figure~\ref{fig:origami}(e), and observe that a ``bump'' patch on one macrobond cannot insert into a ``hole'' patch on another macrobond if they are rotated relative to each other, \emph{unless} the rotation is by 180$^\circ$.\footnote{There are physical reasons to dismiss this possibility, since the energy of a stacking bond appears to weaken if the relative angles of the two DNA phosphate backbones are rotated 180$^\circ$ relative to each other: see the image on the right of Figure~\ref{fig:origami}(c), where only two of four possible orientations appear.
 The other two would put the $L$ pattern \emph{underneath} the origami; presumably they are absent due to weaker stacking energy of rotated helices.
-Nonetheless, if one imagines a mixture of different angles being used in different patches, rather than only one angle as in~\cite{sungwook_bonds_2011}, then it may be reasonable to assume a worst-case scenario in which a 180$^\circ$ rotation could make any of the patch backbone angles match between two macrobonds.} (Otherwise the blunt ends will not be flush.)
-To model this, we define an \emph{$(n,w,\lambda)$ geometric flipping orthogonal code} to be an $(n,w,\lambda)$ geometric orthogonal code that, defining $\flip(M_i) = \setr{(n-1-x,n-1-y)}{(x,y)\in M_i},$ also obeys $|\flip(M_i) \cap (M_j + \vv)| \leq \lambda$ for all $1 \leq i \leq j \leq \ell$ and all $\vec{v} \in \Z^2$.
-We demonstrate codes that obey this extra constraint as well.
+Nonetheless, if one imagines a mixture of different angles being used in different patches, rather than only one angle as in~\cite{sungwook_bonds_2011}, then it may be reasonable to assume a worst-case scenario in which a 180$^\circ$ rotation brings patches into contact such that they bind with the same strength as they would without rotation.} (Otherwise the blunt ends will not be flush.)
+Note that rotating a macrobond by 180$^\circ$ is equivalent to reflecting along each axis once.
+To model this scenario, we define an \emph{$(n,w,\lambda)$-geometric 180-rotating orthogonal code} to be an $(n,w,\lambda)$-geometric orthogonal code that, defining $\flip(M_i) = \setr{(n-1-x,n-1-y)}{(x,y)\in M_i},$ also obeys $|\flip(M_i) \cap (M_j + \vv)| \leq \lambda$ for all $1 \leq i \leq j \leq \ell$ and all $\vec{v} \in \Z^2$.
+Theorem~\ref{thm:polynomial-construction-flipping} shows codes that obey this extra constraint as well.